brysky9654/brysky9654/README.md

   ✔️ Proficient in other back-end technologies like Node.js, Express.js, and Laravel.

-  ✔️ Deep understanding of front-end technologies like React, Vue.js, and Angular.
+  ✔️ Deep understanding of front-end technologies like React, Vue, and Angular.

   ✔️ Experienced in Version Control and Agile Methodologies based on strong communication.